 Many adventures with yoga, writing, art, and even retreats just for introverts can be great opportunities to visit a new place with a group that respects our very real need to balance personal and social time.
 In our last introvert retreat in Mexico, we witnessed the magic of introverts coming together and innately understanding one another’s needs.

-Innie tip: Check out our March 2018 Sacred Valley Retreat for Introverts & Sensitive Souls!
+Innie tip: Check out our 2020 Machu Picchu & Peru Retreat!
 There are still a few spaces left, so if you’re interested joining us in Peru, now is the time to get all the details.
 With any retreat, check the itinerary to ensure enough free time is factored into the schedule.

 4. Share a dorm for a night.